 The Utility is in the process of re-surveying all of our service protection backflow prevention assemblies.
-During this process, we are gathering GPS location data for each assembly.
-In the future, the test notifications will include driving directions and GPS data to assist you in locating the correct backflow prevention assembly.
+During this process we are gathering GPS location data for each assembly.
+As we collect the data, we are updating test notifications to include driving directions and GPS data to assist you in locating the correct backflow prevention assembly.

-- Test forms must be faxed or delivered to the Utility prior to the compliance date on the customer’s test notice.
-The fax number is 520-229-5029.
+- Completed test forms must be emailed to email@example.com , faxed (520-229-5029) or delivered to the Utility prior to the compliance date on the customer’s test notice.

 - We consider the test form a legal document.
-Please fill out the form as completely as possible.
+Please fill out the form completely.
 The Utility does not assign a number to you, so in addition to your signature, print your name so we know who you are.

 As you know, the State Drinking Water Rule requires backflow prevention assemblies to be tested at least annually.
-The Utility monitors the testing of approximately 1200 assemblies.
-The workload is divided evenly over a twelve month cycle.
+The Utility monitors the testing of more than 1600 assemblies.
 The Utility must receive a test form by the 20th of the month in which the test is due.

 Each month, a 45 day test notification is sent to customers that are due in the following month.
 If we do not receive a test form within 15 days of the compliance date, a second notice is sent by certified mail to the customer.
 The customer is contacted by phone to make sure the Utility has contacted the correct individual, and that they understand the testing requirements and the compliance deadline.
 If the Utility does not receive a test form by the 20th, then the customer has not complied with the testing requirement.

 On the 21st, irrigation services are turned off and locked.
-There will be a $40.00 reconnect fee charged to these customers.
-Noncompliance domestic water services and fire lines will receive a “hand carried” 4-day notice that the Utility will be on site to test the backflow prevention assembly.
-The customer will be charged a testing fee of $75.00 and a fine of $100.00 for noncompliance.
+There will be an $80.00 reconnect fee charged to these customers.
+Noncompliance domestic water services and fire lines will receive a “hand carried” 4-day notice.
+At the discretion and option of the Water Quality/Backflow department, the Utility has the option to be on site to test the backflow prevention assembly.
+The customer will be charged a testing fee of $50.00.
 Fees will also be charged for employee’s time and if needed, repair parts.
-Failure to comply for two consecutive years will result in a fine of $250.00.
+A fine of $100.00 for noncompliance and failure to comply for two consecutive years will result in a fine of $250.00.

 In order for the Utility to remain in compliance with State regulations, it is important that we receive a completed test form by the compliance date.
 The Utility will accept a failed test form.
-This will allow the customer to remain in compliance while the backflow prevention assembly is being repaired.
 The repair must be made within a logical amount of time.

 If there is a change in your contact information, please let us know.
 There are situations when we need to contact you.